kodadot/developers/developers/core-concepts/kodadot-stack/index.md

 Learn more about [Netlify](https://www.netlify.com/docs/) and [Cloudflare Pages](https://developers.cloudflare.com/pages/).

 ## Data Storage
-In line with our preference for decentralized solutions, we heavily rely on IPFS for our data storage needs, using Estuary as a pinning service.
-We also use Permafrost, which uses Arweave under the hood, as an alternative to IPFS.
+In line with our preference for decentralized solutions, we heavily rely on IPFS for our data storage needs, using nft.storage as a pinning service.

-Learn more about [IPFS](https://docs.ipfs.io/), [Estuary](https://docs.estuary.tech/), and [Permafrost](https://permafrost.xyz/docs).
+Learn more about [IPFS](https://docs.ipfs.io/) and [nft.storage](https://nft.storage/)

 ## Packages
 Specific packages in the KodaDot ecosystem, such as vuex-options and sub-api, are used to boost developer efficiency and provide a singleton wrapper for the Substrate API, respectively.